 How is witch hazel good for the hair and scalp?

 When it comes to natural ways to care for your scalp and hair, witch hazel comes with a whole heap of benefits – particularly if your scalp is oily, itchy or prone to dandruff.
 Witch hazel is a type of shrub native to North America, Japan and China.
 Most of its extracts come from tannins found within its leaves and bark, which then get processed and formulated into topical treatments for your skin and scalp.
 It’s a hero ingredient in our beloved scalp SOS product Hydrate and Soothe Scalp Serum, and for good reason.
+So, how is witch hazel good for the hair and scalp?

 1. Witch hazel treats greasy roots in-between washes

-Applying witch hazel to the scalp acts a bit like a dry shampoo, keeping your scalp healthy and preventing it from getting too greasy on non-wash days.
+Applying witch hazel on the scalp acts a bit like a dry shampoo, keeping your scalp healthy and preventing it from getting too greasy on non-wash days.
 This is because it’s an astringent – which means it works to tighten pores and dry out the oil that scalp-sweat produces.
 This makes it a great option for those who don’t wash their hair everyday (especially if you play a lot of sport or work out regularly).
 It’s a great scalp refresher if you wear braids too.

 2. Witch hazel calms irritation